Lump on Labia: 11 Common Causes (& How to Treat)

 Ingrown hairs are is a relatively common condition, and are usually caused by skin rubbing when wearing tight clothing.
 These bumps can also appear after shaving or waxing, or they can appear as a result of a bacterial of fungal infection.

-What to do: Apply a warm water compress about 3 times a day to the affected area, and cleanse the area daily with warm water and mild soap.
+How to treat: Apply a warm water compress about 3 times a day to the affected area, and cleanse the area daily with warm water and mild soap.
 This helps to dilate the skin pores and keep the skin clean.
 If the bumps do not resolve with these measures, you should consult a gynecologist for assessment, as treatment with ointments may be necessary.

 2. Bartholinitis